 Booking an accessible taxi

 Hailing a taxi that is more suitable for a disabled person is very easy in urban areas.
-However, in less urban areas, adapted taxis for disabled people are a little less common.
+However, in less urban areas, accessible taxis for disabled people are a little less common.
 We have included a resource of various taxi companies throughout the UK who specifically cater for the needs of disabled people, although these are certainly not the only suitable cab services that provide disabled access.

 Companies Offering Accessible Taxi Services Within the UK